 The following defined and described actions include, but are not limited to, conduct for which disciplinary action may be taken at the University of Central Florida.
-Individual students are expected to abide by these Rules of Conduct, and administrators are expected to enforce them.
+Each student is expected to abide by these rules of conduct, and administrators are expected to enforce them.
 These Rules of Conduct should be read broadly and are not designed to define prohibited conduct in exhaustive terms.
 Additional rules and regulations may be revised during the year; announcements will be made on adoption of the changes or additions.
+The right of all students to seek knowledge, debate ideas, form opinions, and freely express their ideas is fully recognized by the University of Central Florida.
+The Rules of Conduct apply to student conduct and will not be used to impose discipline for the lawful expression of ideas.